'Yield tandav': RBI forewarns against 'Bond Vigilantes'

-In its monthly bulletin for March, RBI said that the Reserve Bank is striving to ensure an orderly evolution of the yield curve, "but it takes two to tango and forestall a tandav".
+In its monthly bulletin for March, the RBI said that it is striving to ensure an orderly evolution of the yield curve, "but it takes two to tango and forestall a tandav".

 "Five developments marked the onset of March.
 First, calm returned after the flash bond sell-offs globally and in India, that heralded the arrival of March, prompting a calling out of vigilantes who have returned to prowl markets, guns holstered and saddled up," the bulletin read.